minhadona/kafka_studies/kafka/README.md

 # Docker
 ## Starting the containers

-from inside the project folder, type on terminal ` $ docker-compose up`, so the environments can be built. then, type `$ docker ps` to list all running process. if it all went well, you must see 3 lines, corresponding to the 3 services we've set on the yml file. similarly to this:
+from inside the project folder (same directory where docker-compose.yml is), type on terminal ` $ docker-compose up`, so the environment can be brought up. then, type `$ docker ps` to list all running process. if it all went well, you must see 3 lines, corresponding to the 3 services we've set on the yml file (zookeeper, kafka and kafdrop). **similarly** to this:

 | CONTAINER ID | IMAGE                    | COMMAND                | CREATED            | STATUS            | PORTS                                                                   | NAMES                    |